cardano-scaling/hydra/docs/docs/tutorial/index.md

 ```

 To interact with the `cardano-node` we will be using the `cardano-cli`
-with `cardano-cli` we can now check the synchronization status:
+with `cardano-cli` we can now check the synchronization status.
+You
+will need to open another terminal window as running the
+`cardano-node` in the foreground prevents you from running other
+commands:

 ```shell
 cardano-cli query tip